kathir2408975/my-local-files/README.md

 Enter your query:
 what is the total amount for current Assets in the most recent fiscal year end (YE)?

-"Total current assets $3,052,326"
+"Total current assets $3,052,326" --> correct

 26784619

 Enter your query:
 How many Full-time U.S employees in the most recent year?
-Information not found in the document.
+Information not found in the document. -->> wrong

 58587108